 The District's 2012 Plan identified banking of excess supplies in wetter years as a central element in the preferred strategy for providing supplies needed in future dry years.
-The 2012 Plan is being updated and the District expects to complete such update in late 2019.
+The 2012 Plan is being updated with the Water Supply Master Plan which has a target completion of December 2019.